hamza-hadj-aissa/APMLV/readme.md

 ### Training the model

 Each logical volume is associated with its own trained LSTM model, enabling tailored predictions and proactive storage management.
-This individualized approach allows lvm_balancer to account for unique usage patterns, trends, and requirements specific to each logical volume
+This individualized approach allows 'APMLV' to account for unique usage patterns, trends, and requirements specific to each logical volume

 #### Data Preparation: